wqh011128/CroPe/README.md

-# Seeing-Through-Words-Visual-Language-Adaptation-for-Adverse-Semantic-Segmentation
+# Cross-Modal Semantic Compensation for All Adverse Scene Segmentation
-Seeing Through Words: Visual-Language Adaptation for Adverse Semantic Segmentation
+Cross-Modal Semantic Compensation for All Adverse Scene Segmentation